BuckWoody/workshops/DataScienceAndTDSP/README.md

 ![Image](https://docs.microsoft.com/en-us/azure/machine-learning/preview/media/model-management-overview/modelmanagementworkflow.png)

-### Lab: Deploy the solution using Containers
+### Optional Lab: Deploy the solution using Containers, consume the results
-In this lab you will deploy the solution to Azure Container Services (ACS) for worldwide deployment.
+In this lab you will deploy the solution to Azure Container Services (ACS) for worldwide deployment. **NOTE** This section takes quite some, so it's included here for completeness.
+The instructor will go over it with you.
 - [ ] Click **File** then **Open Command Prompt** in the Workbench
 - [ ] In the Workbench, Open the **Files** area, and navigate to the **code/03_deployment/readme.md** file.
-Click the **Edit** button at the top of the Workbench and follow along with the instructor for the changes to make there.
-You will copy and paste each of the commands shown in the Command Prompt.
+Click the **Edit** button at the top of the Workbench and follow along with the instructions in that file.

-#### NOTES:
- -  Select the subscription you wish to create the account in
- -  You may add -g and a current Resource Group if you wish to use one you already have.
-Otherwise, the commands shown will create a new one for you.
- -  <yourclustername> is any name you wish
- -  Use eastus2 for the location
- -  You do not have to call the web service (the last two steps) at this time.
+- [ ] You will copy and paste each of the commands shown in the Command Prompt.
+Some of these take a bit of time to complete.

 ## 5. Customer Acceptance
 The final step in the Team Data Science Process is [Customer Acceptance](https://docs.microsoft.com/en-us/azure/machine-learning/team-data-science-process/lifecycle-acceptance).
 Here you focus on ensuring that the model performed within acceptable time and accuracy rates, and also present your findings in a comprehensive project document.